determined-ai/determined/docs/cluster-setup-guide/security/rbac.rst

 User Groups
 ===========

-User Groups in Determined are organizational units containing one or more Determined users.
-User Groups currently have no inherent functionality and are not directly useful unless paired with the RBAC feature.
+User groups in Determined are organizational units containing one or more Determined users.
+User groups currently have no inherent functionality and are not directly useful unless paired with the RBAC feature.
 Users with cluster admin permissions may create groups and add as many users to them as needed.